Impact Of Inflation And Interest Rates On Exchange Rate Trends

-While exchange rates can be subject to myriad factors in intraday trading - from market sentiment, breaking economic news, and cross-border trade and investment flows—inflation and interest rate policy are often important indicators for exchange rate trends - they can help traders gain an idea of what is likely to be a profitable trade for foreign exchange positions taken over longer periods.
+While exchange rates are subject to myriad factors in intraday trading—market sentiment, breaking economic news, cross-border trade and investment flows—inflation and interest rate policy are often important indicators for exchange rate trends - they can help traders gain an idea of what is likely to be a profitable trade for foreign exchange positions taken over longer periods.

 Inflation is commonly thought of as the pace at which prices increase in a given economy and determines the "worth" of money in relation to goods and services offered.
 If more money is perceived to be circulating at a given time, suppliers of goods and services typically react by adjusting their prices upward, meaning less can be purchased with a given unit of currency.
 Conversely, if the offer of money by consumers appears to be scarce, suppliers often react by lowering prices to attract buyers, meaning inflation will decelerate and money in that economy will gain relative value.

 To ensure relative pricing stability, central banking authorities actively manage the amount of money in circulation at any given time.
 This is accomplished through manipulating interest rates, managing interbank lending practices and engaging in open market operations.
 When central banks take action, the currency markets and broader forex marketplace reflect the shift in policy.

 Purchasing Power Parity Theory

 Under the theory of Purchasing Power Parity, the change in the exchange rate between two countries' currencies is determined by the change in their price levels locally that are affected by inflation.
 It is generally agreed that this theory mostly holds true over the long run.